tatusl/tatusl.dev/content/posts/kubeconfig-per-file.md

 }
 ```

 Luckily `kubectl` does not care about the trailing colon, so things can be kept simple.
-With this, I can easily switch contexts with `kubectx` and have configuration for different cluster in their own files.
+With this, I can easily switch contexts with `kubectx` and have configuration for different clusters in their own files.

 ## Other stuff to make my life easier with kubectl

+In addition to loading kube configs, I created a function for unloading them.
+This simply unsets the `KUBECONFIG` environment variable.

 Unload: